 Long gone are the days when brands would be bound to a big, pricey ad agency.

-However, when it comes to fulfilling the vague yet pressing need to “create our own video,” brands cannot allow any producer — whether it’s the internal videographer or an influencer or an agency partner — to develop a video without multiple review benchmarks.
+However, when it comes to fulfilling the vague yet pressing need to “create our own video,” brands cannot allow any producer — whether it’s the internal videographer, influencer, agency partner or freelance videographer — to develop a video without multiple review benchmarks.
 Before a single frame is shot, the entire project should be mapped out with specific documentation.
 The project manager or marketing exec needs to be able to request, review and approve each document.

-Every production team has their own set of essential documents, but following are a few of the universally recognized docs that create a blueprint followed on set.
+Every production team has their own set of essential documents, but here are a few of the universally recognized docs that create a blueprint followed on set.

 - A synopsis